 Some of you may even end up on a psychiatric ward, or on antidepressants, often with anxiety problems and health problems.

-Then, they leave, no word no nothing, they’ve just gone, you are completely lost and driven even further into depths of despair.
+Then, just as you need them the most, they leave, no word no nothing, they’ve just gone, you are completely lost and driven even further into depths of despair.

 You may stalk their social media, trying to work out what’s happening, try contacting them, their friends and family.

-This may happen a few times, on one of those occasions, you may hear, or see a photo on social media that they are with someone new.
-You may then start to compare, try and work out what they have that you didn’t.
-What you did so wrong to lose your soulmate.
-You realise you have the capability to heal and jump into trying to heal yourself, you may stumble across narcissism.
-Yet the narcissist appears as they’ve noticed your starting to heal, but as you’ve not fully let go, and when you start looking you believe you could be the narcissist, they seem to appear just in time to rescue you again, so you don’t believe what you read as they can be so amazing and at times treat you better than you have ever been treated before.
+This may happen a few times, on one of those discards, you may hear, or see a photo on social media that they are with someone new.
+You may then start to compare, try and work out what they have that you didn’t, what you did so wrong to lose your soulmate.
+You realise you have the capability to heal and jump into trying to heal yourself, and you may stumble across narcissism.
+Yet the narcissist appears as they’ve noticed your starting to heal, but as you’ve not fully let go, and you are still trauma bonded when you start looking you believe you could be the narcissist, they seem to appear just in time to rescue you again, so you don’t believe what you read as they can be so amazing and at times treat you better than you have ever been treated before.
 Believing it’s you and try to change again.

 You start to read more about narcissism, trying to get to grips with reality, if you have kids, you’re a good-hearted person, so you try to keep contact, yet the narcissist, who likes to play the role of good parent, like every other role they play in life, keeps letting them down, changing plans.
 Still trying to control your every move through your children.

-You have to go back over every step of the relationship, putting reality back in, the narcissist constantly on your mind and you just want to move them out, a roller coaster ride of emotions, as you wean your body off the natural chemicals it released whilst you were in the relationship.
+You have to go back over every step of the relationship, putting reality back in, the narcissist constantly on your mind and you just want to move them out, a roller coaster ride of emotions, as you wean your body off the natural chemicals, it released while you were in the relationship.

 You may join support groups, get a life coach, or a psychologist for yourself, endless YouTube information, and google searches.
 Which slowly helps you piece reality back together, preparing you for things to come, and helps you with your inner healing, you may get psychologists involved to help your children as they may be showing signs of anxiety or depression.